Herimel/presentation/malevych.md

 - Key Works
 - Cubism
 - Cubofuturism
-- Conclusions and Takeaways
+- Summary and Conclusions
 - Sources

 Speaker's Text:
 "This slide outlines the structure of our presentation.
 First, we will review a short biography and the creative path of Malevich, then delve into his revolutionary movement – Suprematism, analyzing its key works separately.
 Next, we will discuss the influence of Cubism and Cubofuturism on his art, summarize the main ideas, and provide sources for further exploration."
 ---

-3. Коротка біографія та творчий шлях
+3. Short Biography

 Slide Text: